 After 18 months and 21 days we are done.
-Our breastfeeding adventure had started out rocky, but him being my third I knew that it probably would because I knew what to expect.
+Our breastfeeding adventure had started out rocky, but him being my third I knew that it probably would, because I knew what to expect.
 I had given up very early with my first two at six weeks.
-It hurt, it was VERY time consuming, I hated pumping, and my biggest excuse I had to go back to work.
+It hurt, it was VERY time consuming, I hated pumping, and my biggest excuse was that I had to go back to work.
 I didn’t even try to work around that.

 Five and half years later I was a different kind of mama.
 A more Crunchy one and I was determined to make it work.
 He latched on right away in the hospital and I instantly shouted wahoo!
 This was going to be much easier this time around.
 Wrong.

 The pain, except for the initial latch-on which lasted a bit longer, was gone after ten days.
 Things were looking good except for the fact that he never seemed happy.
 I figured I had a more difficult child, he was a growing baby, and he needed to eat all the time.
 All of those were true, but we also learned he wasn’t gaining any weight.
 When I pumped, hardly anything came out.
 Well hardly anything compared to all the girls online who seemed to be pumping out buckets in my research.
 I later learned that everyone’s milk supply is different when pumping and I just didn’t have much.

 To make a long story short we finally got to the place of misery and I broke into the free formula sample I had sitting on the counter.
 LifeSaver.
 I wish my ego would have let me open it days or weeks before.
 We supplemented with a bottle or two of formula a day for about a month until everything got back on track and his weight started to go up.